 FUF strongly believes in the power of knowledge and has almost 50 years of experience in facilitating knowledge and experience exchanges on peace, development, and security issues across generations and for youth.
-The Global Peace Hub is a project that builds on FUF’s longstanding vision and experience of knowledge exchange.
+The Global Peace Hub is a project that builds on FUF’s longstanding vision and experience of knowledge and experience exchange.
 The project’s international focus is a natural next step in FUF’s work for a just and sustainable world.

-Why a network for youth actors?
+Why a network for young peace actors?

 How will the Global Peace Hub go about contributing to increased youth participation and youth-led action?

-Why a digital network?
+Why an online network?

 There are several reasons, a digital platform is accessible to larger groups of people and therefore more equal.
-Physical meetings are expensive, could exclude participants due to visa restrictions and have a large environmental impact.
+Physical meetings are expensive, could exclude participants due to visa restrictions, and have a large environmental impact.
 But maybe most importantly, youth across the globe are the largest demographic group online and have extensive experiences in using digital spaces creatively and innovatively, so a digital platform is really the way to meet our target group.

 What topics will the participants discuss?

 The thematic areas and other relevant topics related to the integration and participation of youth in peacebuilding and conflict resolution will depend on the participants’ needs and interests.
 FUF will facilitate and assist with the methodology and potential educators and/or speakers, but the network and its topics are supposed to be formed organically with the youth actors.